hashicorp/terraform-provider-google/website/docs/r/dns_record_set.markdown

 * `name` - (Required) The DNS name this record set will apply to.

 * `rrdatas` - (Required) The string data for the records in this record set whose meaning depends on the DNS type.
+For TXT record, if the string data contains spaces, add surrounding `\"` if you don't want your string to get split on spaces.

 * `ttl` - (Required) The time-to-live of this record set (seconds).